Some of Replica Rolex Non-Chronometer Watches That You May Interested In

 The brand introduced the high-end Rolex 5513 in 1962 as an affordable alternative to the chronometer-certified Submariner ref.
 5512.
 While the two replica watches are virtually identical in appearance, the Rolex ref.
 5513 relies on Caliber 1520, which is not COSC-rated.
 Due to its high-quality but affordable Swiss ETA movement, the reference 5513 lacks the additional “Superlative Chronometer Officially Certified” text on its dial.

 Production of the ref.
-5513 continued until 1989 when replica Rolex manufacturer eventually replaced it with the model 14060 in 1990.
+5513 continued until 1989 when a replica Rolex manufacturer eventually replaced it with the model 14060 in 1990.
 However, even the updated version of the no-date Submariner did not have a chronometer-certified movement.
-The Submariner 14060 may have been the first no-date Submariner to feature a sapphire crystal, a Triplock winding crown, and 300 meters of water resistance, but the inside the case still housed a non-precision chronograph movement, the Caliber 3000.
+The Submariner 14060 may have been the first no-date Submariner to feature a sapphire crystal, a Triplock winding crown, and 300 meters of water resistance, but the inside of the case still housed a non-precision chronograph movement, the Caliber 3000.

 Ten years after the production of the 1:1 Submariner 14060, Rolex replaced it with the Submariner 14060M, where the “M” stands for “modified”, referring to the newer Caliber 3130 that powers the reference.
 However, despite the updated movement, the first-generation Submariner 14060M watches also came with two-line dials.
 Probably due to the additional cost of submitting the movement to third-party testing, the first Rolex Submariner 14060M watch was not officially recognized as a chronometer.